StrongResearch/isc-demos/stanford/LAVIS/README.md

 # Introduction
-This demonstration trains a BLIP model on the COCO dataset.
+This demonstration trains a BLIP model on a collection of multiple datasets.
 The demonstration aims to mimic the same configuration used for pre-training in the

 Tensorboard logs are saved by default to `./LAVIS/logs`.